Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

 If you’re not sure which one is right for you, you can read our full review of the Chase Sapphire Reserve.

-Whether you’re new or a seasoned traveler, it’s easy to come out ahead as a winner on the Chase Sapphire Preferred Card.
+Whether you’re new or a seasoned traveler, it’s easy to come out way ahead with the Chase Sapphire Preferred Card.

-You can earn an intro bonus of 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
-That’s worth $750 in travel through the Chase Travel Portal.
+You can earn an intro bonus of 80,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
+That’s worth a minimum of $1,000 in travel through the Chase Travel Portal.
 And because you earn rewards in the form of flexible Chase Ultimate Rewards points, you can transfer points to Chase’s airline and hotel travel partners for potentially even more value.

 As a card member, you’ll also be able to take advantage of strong earning rates for everyday spending, in addition to a number of purchase and travel protections.

-So between the intro bonus, ongoing perks and earning lots of points for your daily purchases, the Chase Sapphire Preferred Card is hands-down totally worth the $95 annual fee.
+So between the intro bonus, ongoing perks and earning lots of points for your daily purchases, the Chase Sapphire Preferred Card is hands-down absolutely worth the $95 annual fee.

 To stay up-to-date on the latest in credit cards, please subscribe to the Million Mile Secrets email newsletter.

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)